-Augusta Emergency Vehicle Accident Attorneys
+Emergency Vehicle Accident Lawyers in Augusta

 Anyone driving an emergency vehicle knows they must follow traffic laws just like any other driver.
 However, they’re allowed to break specific rules if they’re responding to an emergency.
 This could place the occupants of other vehicles at risk of serious harm.
 Even if the police officer or EMT uses their lights and sirens to proceed through a red light, they might not see someone already in the intersection and cause a collision.